Deltares/imod_coupler/TECHNICAL.md

 The file format of the .wel file is described [here](https://modflow6.readthedocs.io/en/latest/_mf6io/gwf-wel.html).
 To specify uncoupled extractions/injections as well, a second WEL package should be defined.
 How to define a second stress package is explained [here](#how-to-define-a-second-stress-package-for-modflow6).
+Please note that in the model name file the [package name](https://modflow6.readthedocs.io/en/latest/_mf6io/gwf-nam.html#block-packages) has to be defined as "WELLS_MSW".

 ## Coupler
 ### nodenr2svat.dxc